w-henderson/Humphrey/docs/src/core/static-content.md

 ```

 ## Conclusion
 In this section, we've learnt how to use Humphrey's built-in handlers to serve static content from a Humphrey web application.
-To learn more about Humphrey, consider reading the [WebSocket](../websocket/index.md) chapter.
+In the next section, we'll explore how to use HTTPS (TLS) with Humphrey using the `rustls` crate.